Gjaganath/supertonic/go/README.md

 This guide provides examples for running TTS inference using `example_onnx.go`.

+## 📰 Update News

+**2025.11.19** - Added automatic text chunking for long-form inference.
+Long texts are split into chunks and synthesized with natural pauses.

 ## Installation

 This project uses Go modules for dependency management.